 However, please note that HAR support in exporters is erratic.
-HTTPolice tries to do a reasonable job on files exported from major Web browsers and some other HTTP tools, but some information is simply lost.
+HTTPolice tries to do a reasonable job on files exported from major Web browsers and some other HTTP tools, but some information is lost and some checks are skipped to avoid false positives.

-If HTTPolice fails on your HAR files, feel free to submit an issue (don't forget to attach the files), and I'll see what can be done about it.
+If HTTPolice gives unexpected results on your HAR files, feel free to submit an issue (don't forget to attach the files), and I'll see what can be done about it.